 France is a major actor on the European and world stage and possesses a rich and sophisticated culture.
 Its language is more important today than it has ever been.
 The course at Cardiff University will enable you to develop your writing skills through a range of exercises including resumes and essays with your oral and aural skills being practised through a varied pool of audio-video material, websites, films and computer programmes.
 The emphasis on vocational learning means that you will also have the opportunity to sit the prestigious Paris Chamber of Commerce exam and a French language qualification recognised in France as part of your degree.
-As a French student, you will be taught within the Schools of European Languages, Translation and Politics – an interdisciplinary centre of excellence and one of the largest and most dynamic schools of its type in the UK.
+As a French student, you will be taught within the School of Modern Languages – a centre of excellence and one of the largest and most dynamic schools of its type in the UK.

 It is important to remember that studying languages is not just about the language itself.
 It involves examining many aspects of a country and its culture, its social structures and institutions, politics, history, literature and cinema.
 Through the study of such areas you are able to gain a better understanding of French culture and of how France has evolved over the centuries, becoming what it is today.

 |Typical places available||The School admits 170 students each year to its undergraduate degree programmes.|

 |Tel Number||029 2087 5590 / 029 2087 0824|

 Whether you come to Cardiff to study for Single or Joint Honours French at Cardiff, you will combine French with other subjects in your first year.

 This ‘three-subject’ first year enables you to have the flexibility to try out new subjects for a year and to change your degree programme after one year, should you wish to do so and you have the necessary grades.